 Meysan Trail is a 10.9 mile lightly trafficked loop trail located near Lone Pine, California that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail.

 Awsome, I was torn between keeping it to myself or posting this.